theblackcat102/gpt-4v-samples/README.md

 Some topics I am exploring:

-1. PCB design

-2. Defect detection in semicon
+1. Industry use : PCB design, defect detection in semicon

-3. Anime, meme, abstract drawings
+2. Anime, meme, abstract drawings

-4. Animal or food recognition in captcha fashion
+3. Animal or food recognition in captcha fashion

-5. chart, flow chart, aws diagram...
+4. chart, flow chart, aws diagram, random drawings...

-6. Wireframe to code
+5. Wireframe, screenshot to code

 ## Some random conclusion:

 1. The OCR ability is limited under english, for non-english languages its mostly just guessing.

 2. Non english and vision alignment is still not very good, so I have sticked to english conversations for now.

 ## Contribution Guide